 A wide variety of instruments can be used for that purpose.
 Choosing the best one depends on an individual trading strategy and the exact scenario of the price action.
 For example, during a strong trend, the depth of a possible rebound has to be calculated accurately.
 Fibonacci Retracement Levels, Ichimoku Cloud indicator, Moving averages and pivot points will help to do so.
 On the other hand, when trading in both directions, sensitive oscillators such as Stochastic RSI and alligator will be useful.
 Below are several examples of profitable trading decisions.

-Fractal with Ichimoku
+Fractal indicator with Ichimoku Cloud

 USD/JPY was in the strong uptrend, according to the hourly chart below.
 After bouncing back down to the support level, which was underlined by Ichimoku Base Line, a fractal buy-signal occurred.
 The leading span was bullish, all lines were in the right order to proceed with the uptrend, so the Ichimoku Cloud trend indicator confirmed the signal and the long position was opened.
 The profit was taken after an opposite (bearish) fractal appeared above the rate.

-Fractal, Stochastic RSI and True Strength Indicator
+Forex fractals with Stochastic RSI and True Strength Indicator

 USD/CHF was in a sideways consolidation on the hourly chart below.
 The True Strength Indicator signalled the start of the downtrend as its both lines dropped below zero.
 That signal was confirmed by Stochastic RSI, the lines of which performed a bearish crossover.
 Therefore, both indicators confirmed the bearish fractal and the short position was opened two candles after it.
 Several bullish fractals were ignored after that as they were not confirmed by technical indicators.
 The profit was taken only when TSI’s lines crossed each other and headed North, confirming the bullish fractal.

-Fractal Trading is a simple and reliable method of finding reversal points.
+Williams fractal is a simple and reliable method of finding reversal points.
 The pattern appears quite often on the price chart, so the number of trading signals is large.
 However, some of them do not give enough depth for the price action and limit potential profit.
 What’s more, Williams Fractal is lagging indicator consisting of five candlesticks.
 Therefore, additional technical indicators could play a useful role in the trading strategy, confirming signals and filtering unnecessary noise.
 Like in any other type of trading approach, forex traders should keep in mind general strategy and money management rules.